sadaf-iftikhar/llm-security-gateway/README.md

 **config.py**

-Stores all the optionable values such as block threshold, mask. minimum confidence score, threshold, rate limit attempts, and time window.
-In case you wish to make the system more strick or more relaxed you just amend figures in this file.
+Stores all the optionable values such as block threshold, mask minimum confidence score, threshold, rate limit attempts, and time window.
+Should you desire to render the system strickter or more relaxed you just amend figures in this file.

 **recognizers.py**

-Adds four custom recognizers to Presidio that are not available by default.
-Pakistani phone numbers in both local 03XX format and international plus 92 format.
-Pakistani CNIC in the standard five dash seven dash one format.
-API keys that start with sk dash.
-Student IDs and Employee IDs used inside organizations.
-Each recognizer also has context words that boost confidence when nearby words match.
+Adds four custom recognizers to Presidio not available by default. local phone numbers in both local.
+03XX format and international plus 92 format.
+CNIC in the regular five dash seven dash one format.
+API keys  that begin at sk dash.
+Employee IDs and Student IDs used inside organizations.
+Each recognizer also has context words that enhances confidence when similar words are in proximity.

 **detector.py**

 Contains all the checking logic.
-The injection scoring function normalizes text first to catch mixed case and extra space tricks then checks against 20 plus known attack phrases.
-The PII scanning function runs Presidio with all custom recognizers and filters results by confidence score.
+The injection scoring function normalizes text to initial stage to identify mixed case and <|human|>function normalizes text to preliminary stage to identify mixed case and extra space tricks then checks plus known attack 20 phrases.
+The Presidio all scanning run is the PII scanning custom recognizers and by confidence score results.
-Composite risk is calculated based on how many different types of PII appear together.
-Rate limiting tracks each user separately.
+Composite risk is determined depending on the number of different forms of PII are combined.
+Limit rate per user separately.

 **main.py**

 Runs the FastAPI server.
 Receives messages from users.
-Calls the functions from detector.py in the correct pipeline order.
+Calls runs the detector.py functions in the right sequence in the pipeline.
-Returns the final decision with full details including injection score, PII types found, composite risk level, and response latency in milliseconds.
+Provides the final decision in detail with score in injection, PII types identified, composite level of risk, and latency of response in milliseconds.

 ---
 ## System Pipeline